Charan-7406/Image-Caption-Generator/README.md

  * Flicker8k dataset: https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip
  * Flicker8k text : https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip

+ # Downloading glove embedding  file on google colaboratory.
+ * Download the zip file: !wget http://nlp.stanford.edu/data/glove.6B.zip
+ * Unzip it: !unzip glove*.zip

  # About the model created:
  The loss value of  around **2.1** has been achieved , where the model was trained for 50 epochs  gives decent results.
-You can check out some examples of the caption generated on the test model in the .
-The rest of the examples are in the jupyter notebook.
-You can run the Jupyter Notebook and try out your own examples. *unique.p* is a pickle file which contains all the unique words in the vocabulary.

-Everything is implemented in the Jupyter notebook which will hopefully make it easier to understand the code.
+You can check out some examples of the caption generated on the test model in the snaps_generated_caption_for_testimage folder.The rest of the examples are in the jupyter notebook.
+You can run the Jupyter Notebook and try out your own examples.In the notebook i have trained model for 20 epochs since my gpu isnt good enough.
+I have uploaded model trained on 50 epochs using google colab.Everything is implemented in the Jupyter notebook which will hopefully make it easier to understand the code.
+  *unique.p* is a pickle file which contains all the unique words in the vocabulary.